saebekassebil/teoria/README.md

 *tonic* - A `TeoriaNote` which is to be the tonic of the scale

 *scale* - Can either be a name of a scale (string), or an array of absolute intervals that defines the scale.
-The default supported scales are:
+The scales supported by default are:

  - major
  - minor